-

 Regulatory policies and decisions concerning the generation of renewable energy in Austria are determined by the Federal Minister for Economy, Energy and Tourism.
 Regulatory policies and decisions concerning climate and environmental protection are determined by the Federal Minister for Agriculture and Forestry, Climate and Environmental Protection, Regions and Water Management.
 Both ministers were nominated by the Austrian People’s Party and play a crucial role in implementing climate change measures, promoting the renewable industry, and proposing changes to the legal framework.
 The other parties in Austria’s current three-party coalition government, which was sworn in on 3 March 2025, are the Social Democratic Party and the NEOS.

-E-Control, the regulatory authority for electricity and gas, serves as the regulatory authority for renewable energy and conducts investigations and provides expert opinions on the electricity and gas market and competition.
-It is also responsible for monitoring the issuance, transfer, and cancellation of guarantees of origin for renewable energy through a computerised database, the so-called “database of guarantees of origin” (Herkunftsnachweisdatenbank).
-Additionally, E-Control is required to submit the annual Monitoring Report on renewables to the Federal Minister for Economy, Energy and Tourism.
+E-Control, the regulatory authority for electricity, gas and hydrogen, serves as the regulatory authority for renewable energy and conducts investigations and provides expert opinions on the electricity, gas and hydrogen market and competition.
+It is also responsible for monitoring the issuance, transfer, and cancellation of guarantees of origin for renewable energy through a computerised database, the so-called “guarantees of origin database” (Herkunftsnachweisdatenbank).
+Additionally, E-Control monitors energy-efficiency progress and compliance with obligations under the Federal Energy Efficiency Act (Bundes-Energieeffizienzgesetz).
+Besides that, E-Control is required to submit the annual Monitoring Report on renewables to the Federal Minister for Economy, Energy and Tourism.

 The competence for the regulatory framework governing the funding of renewables is shared between the Federal Minister for Economy, Energy and Tourism, the Federal Minister for Agriculture and Forestry, Climate and Environmental Protection, Regions and Water Management and E-Control.
 Provincial governments also have a significant influence as they are still competent to determine the locations for wind farms, green field photovoltaic systems, and other renewable projects.

-Key players driving the Austrian energy transition in the private sector are energy companies controlled by the federal state or the provinces, such as VERBUND AG, WIEN ENERGIE GmbH, EVN AG, Energie AG Oberösterreich, Energie Burgenland AG, Salzburg AG für Energie, Verkehr und Telekommunikation, Energie Steiermark AG, KELAG-Kärntner Elektrizitäts-Aktiengesellschaft, TIWAG-Tiroler Wasserkraft AG, and illwerke vkw AG.
-There are also privately owned companies, for example oekostrom AG energy group, ImWind Erneuerbare Energie GmbH, and CLEEN Energy AG.
-Additionally, numerous small undertakings are active in the renewable energy sector, especially since the Renewable Energy Expansion Act (Erneuerbaren-Ausbau-Gesetz) entered into force.
+Austria’s path towards a near-fully renewable electricity system by 2030, anchored in Renewable Energy Expansion Act (Erneuerbaren-Ausbau-Gesetz), is being driven by energy companies controlled by the federal state or the Austrian provinces, such as VERBUND AG, WIEN ENERGIE GmbH, EVN AG, Energie AG Oberösterreich, Energie Burgenland AG, Salzburg AG für Energie, Verkehr und Telekommunikation, Energie Steiermark AG, KELAG-Kärntner Elektrizitäts-Aktiengesellschaft, TIWAG-Tiroler Wasserkraft AG, and illwerke vkw AG.

 -